Celebrity Big Brother (British TV series) series 5: Broadcasts

 Davina McCall presented the main Channel 4 show, including the live launch, evictions, finale and any other live show where a twist would take place.
 Marcus Bentley narrated the nightly highlight shows.

 Dermot O'Leary presented Celebrity Big Brother's Little Brother in a teatime slot weekdays and on Sunday lunchtime.
-He also presented Celebrity Big Brother's Big Brain, which was introduced during the previous non-celebrity series, it would not return for any subsequent series.
+He also presented Celebrity Big Brother's Big Brain, which was introduced during the previous non-celebrity series; it would not return for any subsequent series.

 On E4, live coverage from the house once again dominated its daily and nightly schedule, E4 Music was once again rested during the series.
 Diary Room Uncut returned on Monday evenings and on Saturday night, straight after the Channel 4 show.

 Russell Brand presented Celebrity Big Brother's Big Mouth, which was broadcast Sunday to Friday straight after the Channel 4 show.
 Although no announcement was made during the series, Brand announced his departure on 4 April 2007.

 Live streaming also returned on the Official Channel 4 website and also on E4 at selected times.

 House

 House plan with the House Next Door highlighted.

-The general layout of the House was largely untouched from the previous non-celebrity series.
+The general layout of the house was largely untouched from the previous non-celebrity series.
 The living room and bedroom had no noticeable changes.
 There were several single beds in the same room, with one double bed, meaning that two housemates (Leo and Donny) had to share.
-The bathroom is much smaller than previous versions and the toilet and shower were no longer fitted with cameras.
+The bathroom was much smaller than previous versions and the toilet and shower were no longer fitted with cameras.
 The dining room table was moved inside, and the kitchen fully equipped with modern conveniences.
 Outside the garden was a three-jet hot tub with a farmyard seating area.
 The bridge to Nowhere was still present, leading to a sitting area with heated seats and the topiary man.
 A workout area was situated just off the kitchen area.
-Inside the House there was also a fax machine built into the wall.
+Inside the house there was also a fax machine built into the wall.
 On day 24 this was used to post viewers' questions to the housemates.
 Meanwhile, the Diary Room was identical to the previous summer's Big Brother, with an oversized gold chair and padded walls, the only change being the addition of yellow lights facing the walls.